Key takeaways:

 Wiegand readers emit a magnetic field.
 When a user swipes their Wiegand card through a reader, the magnetic field affects the wires built into the card.
 The reader detects these changes to the wiring to verify the user’s credentials.

-While Wiegand magnetic cards began gaining popularity back in the 1970s, Wiegand technology still forms the foundation of much of today’s access control ecosystem.
+While Wiegand cards began gaining popularity back in the 1970s, Wiegand technology still forms the foundation of much of today’s access control ecosystem.

 2. Swipe key cards